 After rearranging my studio space, I hung the painting on the wall and sat back and heard the question most commonly asked at this stage of painting: ‘Where do you begin?’
 This is one of the silliest questions painters have to answer, as you just pick a color and start.
 The longer you wait, second guess yourself, or otherwise procrastinate, you’re simply losing time and most likely energy as well.

-And at the end of the first day of painting, had a mostly roughed in underpainting waiting for me to return in the morning, when the real work will kick in, when I start redrawing into the painting and clean up a lot of the rough edges from the transfer process.
+And at the end of the first day of painting, had a mostly roughed in underpainting waiting for me to return in the morning.
+That’s when the sketch really becomes a painting and when the real work will kick in, when I start redrawing into the painting and clean up a lot of the rough edges from the transfer process.